Bert54/Revisor/revisor/revisorEngine/revisorEngine-pcsfc/readme/README_PROJECT_ALGORITHM.txt

 Note that you are also free to add new methods and fields in the class `RevisorEnginePCSFC` (the class where is located the method that links the interface and your algorithm).

+Another person has previously worked on the algorithm.
+You can find his code in the folder called "RevisorPCLC" which is located at the root of this engine's folder.
+You may or may not use the code or parts of it, it's up to you.

 Finally, if you have succesfully implemented your algorithm, don't forget to update every README files, as your algorithm probably needs external librarie(s) that will need to be installed by future users and/or developpers.